Cookies

 (vi) Place 'Out of Use Today' notices on rinks as required, consulting with Green Ranger as necessary.

-(vii) Report to Green Ranger and the Club Secretary immediately, any defects found within the clubhouse or green and environs.
+(vii) Report to Green Ranger and the Club Secretary immediately, any defects found within the Clubhouse or Green and environs.

 13.0 Responsibilities of Members.